jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 # 4 Building a native Node.js module

-Building a native Node.js module may require a few questions to be answered before starting such as:
+Building a native Node.js module may require a few questions to be answered before starting:

 * Can it be done in pure JavaScript?
 * Are there performance gains?